fzyzcjy/flutter_rust_bridge/book/src/feature/worker_pool.md

 - `worker-single`: Uses 1 worker in the pool.
 - `worker-max`: Uses all available logical cores.

-Note that threadpool in non-WASM configuration provides true multithreaded parallelism while workerpool in WASM configuration is actually a singlethreaded JavaScript object.
+Note that both non-WASM and WASM configurations provide true multithreaded parallelism.
+They both utilize actual threads in logical cores.
+However, you do need to be aware of the limitations of WASM, such as inability to use shared memory, etc.